 \section{Introduction}

-Early studies in the area of emotion analysis \cite{Ekman92anargument,Picard:1997:AC:265013} mainly focused on emotion recognition in standalone text \cite{abdul-mageed-ungar-2017-emonet,chatterjee-etal-2019-semeval,akhtar:all:in:one:affective}.
-It has been shown to be effective in a wide range of applications such as e-commerce \cite{gupta-etal-2010-emotion}, social media \cite{dini-bittar-2016-emotion,akhtar:cim:emotion}, and health-care \cite{khanpour-caragea-2018-fine}.
-Recently, the problem of emotion analysis has been extended to the conversation domain -- usually dubbed as {\bf emotion recognition in conversation}, \textit{aka} {\bf ERC} \cite{hazarika-etal-2018-conversational}, where the inputs are no longer standalone; instead, they appear in sequence uttered by more than one speaker.
-The aim of ERC is to extract the expressed emotion of every utterance in a conversation (or dialogue). \paragraph{\bf Motivations} A thorough analysis of the ERC task points to multiple important research avenues beyond traditional emotion recognition.
+Early studies in the area of emotion analysis \cite{Ekman92anargument,Picard:1997:AC:265013} primarily focused on emotion recognition in standalone text \cite{abdul-mageed-ungar-2017-emonet,chatterjee-etal-2019-semeval,akhtar:all:in:one:affective} which has been shown to be effective in a wide range of applications such as e-commerce \cite{gupta-etal-2010-emotion}, social media \cite{dini-bittar-2016-emotion,akhtar:cim:emotion}, and health-care \cite{khanpour-caragea-2018-fine}.
+Recently, the problem of emotion analysis has been extended to the conversation domain -- usually dubbed as {\bf Emotion Recognition in Conversation}, \textit{aka} {\bf ERC} \cite{hazarika-etal-2018-conversational}, where the inputs are no longer standalone; instead, they appear as a sequence of utterances uttered by more than one speaker.
+The aim of ERC is to extract the expressed emotion of every utterance in a conversation (or dialogue).

+\paragraph{\bf Motivation} A thorough analysis of the ERC task points to multiple important research avenues beyond traditional emotion recognition.
 One such avenue is the {\em explainability} of the speaker's emotional dynamics within a conversation.
-As human beings, our emotional state changes very often, and it is also universal in conversation among multiple persons.
+Our emotional state changes very often as human beings, which is universal for any conversation among multiple interlocutors.
 In general, the flip in emotion usually happens due to two factors -- implicit (or external) and explicit (or internal).
 The implicit factor corresponds to the external or unknown instigator, and it is extremely difficult to identify the exact reason for an emotion-flip.
 For example, someone's emotion can change without any verbal signal.
-On the contrary, the explicit factor always has some instigators, e.g., other speakers' verbal signals that trigger the flip in emotion of a person.
+On the contrary, the explicit factor always has some instigators, e.g., another speaker's visual or verbal signals that trigger the flip in a person's emotion.